 It is important to remember that we operate in a remote location.
 Depending on where you are working in the park, you could be 100 miles from the nearest big town.
-While we do offer regular trips out to gateway communities, you should be prepared to have supplies last you for a couple of weeks or more.
+You should be prepared to have supplies last you for a couple of weeks or more.

-Secondly, keep in mind that your living accommodations will likely be small and shared with one or more people.
+Secondly, keep in mind that your living accommodations will likely be small.
 Your storage space will be limited so packing light is a good idea.

 Finally, when you’re coming to work in a place as dynamic as Yellowstone, you need to be prepared for all types of weather.
 Our season runs from April to November.
 No matter the month, there’s always a chance of rain, snow, wind, and a range of temperatures.
 Spring & Fall daytime temperatures typically range from 30F to 60F (0 to 20C) with overnight lows in the teens to single digits (-5C to -20C).
 Daytime summer temperatures are often around 70F (25C) and occasionally 80F (30C) at lower elevations.
 Nights are usually cool and temperatures may drop below freezing at higher elevations.